jayeshvpatil/api-openshift-loopback/README.md

-This package contains the 3zixty api server, mobile and web app.
+This package contains the 3zixty api server.